Ada-Developers-Academy/daily-curriculum/week18/ember-project.md

     - The customer can see the current Items including: product name, price, quantity
 - The customer can remove items from the cart
 - The customer can update the quantity of an item
-- The customer can proceed to checkout (if shipping selection is valid)
+- The customer can proceed to checkout

 ### Items